 Section B.3.3.7 similarly directs for the effective screening of servicing, storage and loading areas from view and the public realm.
-The Proposed Development conforms to this policy direction by integrating the loading and vehicular access areas within the podium element of the proposed building, and by providing all [parking below-grade.
+The Proposed Development conforms to this policy direction by integrating the loading and vehicular access areas within the P1 level, and accessed via Block 4.
+This located all vehicle circulation and access below-grade, which will contribute to pedestrian safety as well as create a well-designed public realm.